gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 ```
 wsl --shutdown
 ```
-Then make sure to reopen your Linux distribution or GitKraken Client as administrator.
+Then, reopen your Linux distribution or GitKraken Client as administrator.